docarray/docarray/docs/fundamentals/documentarray/construct.md

 ````
 ````{tab} From generator
 ```python
-from jina import DocumentArray, Document
+from docarray import DocumentArray, Document

 da = DocumentArray((Document() for _ in range(10)))
 ```